CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 likelihood implements the plik-lite foreground-marginalized likelihood.
 Both the plik-like and CamSpec likelihoods support doing general multipole and spectrum cuts on the fly by setting override dataset parameters in the input .yaml.

-The provided BAO likelihoods base from :class:`_bao_prototype`, reading from simlpe text files.
+The provided BAO likelihoods base from :class:`_bao_prototype`, reading from simple text files.

 The  :class:`_des_prototype` likelihood (based from *_DataSetLikelihood*) implements the DES Y1 likelihood, using the matter power spectra to calculate shear, count and cross-correlation angular power spectra internally.